Pregnancy After Infertility

 Although many couples desire multiple pregnancy, they should be aware that the risks are increased, even if there are only twin multiples.
 These risks include:

 - Birth defects.

 The goal of fertility therapy or treatment is the birth of a healthy baby and it is important to use the least aggressive therapy that is consistent with an excellent chance of fertility.
 This will be discussed at multiple points in therapy by the medical team.

 Patients who have triplets or more are usually referred to a maternal fetal medicine specialist; reducing the multiple birth to twins or even a single fetus may be advisable because it is safer for the mother and baby in most cases.

-The overall rate of significant birth defects in natural conception is approximately 3 percent to 5 percent.
+The overall rate of significant birth defects in natural conception is approximately 3% to 5%.
 The overall rates of birth defects with fertility therapy appear to be similar to this overall rate, although certain kinds of treatments in certain clinical situations may increase the risk.
 Multiple birth is known to increase risk of birth defects whether the multiple birth is naturally conceived or as a result of fertility therapy.
 Clomiphene therapy may increase the risk of neural tube defect, usually spina bifida, which may be reduced by using folic acid found in daily multi-vitamins or prenatal vitamins.